rachelmorgan22/Wholesome-Bites-Bakery/README.md

 7. [Contact Information](#contact-information)

 ## Accessing the Website
-To access the Wholesome Bites Bakery website, use the following link: [Insert Live Link].
+To access the Wholesome Bites Bakery website, use the following link: https://rachelmorgan22.github.io/Wholesome-Bites-Bakery/.
 You can view it in any modern web browser (Chrome, Firefox, Safari).

 ## Website Structure
 The website consists of the following pages: